nashehannafii/astro-profile/src/content/blog/nfts.md

   - nft
   - blockchain
   - web3
-description: An approachable guide to NFTs: what they are, token standards, marketplaces, security risks, and environmental/societal tradeoffs.
+description: An approachable guide to NFTs - what they are, token standards, marketplaces, security risks, and environmental/societal tradeoffs.
 ---

 # NFTs — Beyond JPEGs: Standards, Marketplaces, and Tradeoffs